 To estimate $\vbeta$, we propose the PR maximum likelihood estimator $\hat\vbeta$, the maximizer of $\Lpr(\vbeta)$ or $\lpr(\vbeta)$.
-For producing this estimator, one strategy is to use a prepackaged numerical optimization routine.
-We have found that, for relatively low-dimensional problems, this procedure works well, in terms of estimation accuracy and computational efficiency.
-However, for relatively high-dimensional problems, direct optimization seems to be too costly, so we opt for a more efficient alternative; see Section~\ref{SS:em}.
+To compute the estimator, one strategy is to use a prepackaged numerical optimization routine.
+However, for relatively high-dimensional problems, direct optimization seems to be too costly, so we opt for a more efficient alternative based on the structure of the mixture problem; see Section~\ref{SS:em}.

-Theoretical questions about existence and uniqueness of this maximum PR likelihood estimator are difficult to answer; this is a result of the complicated recursive structure of the PR algorithm. \citet{mt-prml} make the conjecture that, under some conditions, $\lpr(\vbeta)$ is a concave function of $\vbeta$.
-Concavity would guarantee that a unique maximizer of $\Lpr$ could be found in practice.
+Theoretical questions about existence and uniqueness of the maximum PR likelihood estimator are difficult to answer; this is a result of the complicated recursive structure of the PR algorithm. \citet{mt-prml} make the conjecture that, under some conditions, $\lpr(\vbeta)$ is a concave function of $\vbeta$.
+Concavity would guarantee that a unique maximizer of $\lpr$ could be found in practice.
 Moreover, concavity could also be used to establish asymptotic consistency of the PR maximum likelihood estimator \citep[e.g.,][]{hjort.pollard.1993}.
-A host of examples, including our Figure~\ref{fig:likpic}, support this conjecture, but no theory is currently available.
-See Section~\ref{S:discuss}.
+A host of examples, including our Figure~\ref{fig:likpic}, support this conjecture, but currently no theory is available; see Section~\ref{S:discuss}.

-Robustness is a focus of this paper, so it is important to discuss in what sense the PR maximum likelihood estimator is robust.
-The key point is that the flexible scale mixture of normals model for the error terms allows for heavy tails so, if outlying observations are present, the model will be able to accommodate these and, therefore, the estimates based on this model will not be overly influenced by the outliers.
-It is in this sense that the PR estimator is robust.
-Furthermore, as we discuss in the upcoming subsection, maximizing the PR likelihood is equivalent to iteratively solving a weighted least squares problem.
-We demonstrate numerically in Section~\ref{SS:real} that the weights assigned to observations are such that outliers tend to get weights near zero, further supporting the claim that extreme observations do not overly influence the PR estimates.